cdapio/cdap-ingest/file-tailer/README.md

-file-tailer
+File-Tailer
 ==================

-File Tailer is a daemon process that can runs on any machine and perform tailing of set of local files.
+File Tailer is a daemon process that performs tailing of sets of local files.
-As soon as a new record is being appended to the end of a file that the daemon is monitoring, it will send it to a Stream via REST API.
+As soon as a new record has been appended to the end of a file that the daemon is monitoring, it will send it to a Stream via the REST API.

 ## Features

  - distributed as debian and rpm packages;
- - loads properties from configuration file;
+ - loads properties from a configuration file [unless it is really files];
  - supports rotation of log files;
- - persists state and is able to resume from first unsent record;
+ - persists state and is able to resume from first unsent record; and
- - dumps statistics info;
+ - dumps statistics info.

 ## Usage

- In order to install File Tailer one should execute following command:
+ To install File Tailer, execute one of these commands:

  - on Debian/Ubuntu systems: